Code-Institute-Submissions/Morpheus-23-Beans_AugResub/README.md

 ### Surface

-- The navigation bar, search bar,  is consistently located on each page, allowing an intuitive user experience
+- The navigation bar and search bar consistently located on all pages allowing an intuitive user experience.
-- The images shown on the site, reflects the Katwijk community, which images in itself will draw the community members in as they would be curious about the happenings in their
-  direct environment
+- The colours used on the site were inspired by the colours of coffee beans (a bit of red, yellow and brown) together with the different shades of gray which does not distract from the other bright colours used.
+The gray background lets the images stand out more as well as all the bright messages appearing as the user shops.
+The use of gray lends a modern feel to the site.
-- The layout has been kept very clean and simple as the site is aimed at absolutely all persons within the Katwijk community, young and old, from all backgrounds
+- The layout has been kept very simple and easy to navigate.
-- The colours taken from the Materialize Color Palette was also kept very simple and more shades of the same colors were used in stead of a greater variety of colours, also to keep the site looking calm and relaxing.
-The colours were also chosen reflect the blue skye, green of the trees and the colours of the incredible blue and green building.

-        "Cool colors include green, blue, and purple, are often more subdued than warm colors.
-They are the colors of night, of water, of nature, and are usually calming, relaxing, and somewhat reserved.

-        Blue is the only primary color within the cool spectrum, which means the other colors are created by combining blue with a warm color (yellow for green and red for purple).

-        Because of this, green takes on some of the attributes of yellow, and purple takes on some of the attributes of red.
-Use cool colors in your designs to give a sense of calm or professionalism."
-Taken from (https://www.smashingmagazine.com/2010/01/color-theory-for-designers-part-1-the-meaning-of-color/)

-- Screenshots reflecting the following pages:
+### Screenshots reflecting the following pages:

-    - For desktop, laptop, tablet and mobile: